GaziYucel/pidManager/README.md

 ## PIDINST

-De PIDINSTs are saved in the publication_settings as an array of PIDINST data models.
+De PIDINST's are saved in the publication_settings as an array of PIDINST data models in the form of an JSON blob.

 | name  | description                             |
 |-------|-----------------------------------------|